Training and Staff Development

 Format of training

-The training is run over six full days and there are follow up group supervision sessions.
+The training is run over six full days and there are 2 follow up supervision sessions.
+Please note that there is a requirement to attend regular supervision on completion of the training.

 Outcomes achieved from recent ELSA training within Devon